chrcjohn/-Neural_Network_Charity_Analysis/README.md

 Loss: 1.6284602880477905, Accuracy: 0.6929445862770081
 Results were lack luster and only achieved in accuracy score of 69%.
 ```
-To improve our model several appraoches were taken.
-Removed 2 columns that may not provide relevant information such as 'Use case other' and 'Affil other', additional layers were then added with more neurons, and lastly, some of the activation functions of the hidden layers are changed to sigmoid.
-While each iteration of the new NN is an overall improvement from the first model, its important to note that our 2nd model performed the best with an accuracy of 72%.
+Various approaches were attempted to enhance our model.
+'Use case other' and 'Affil other' were eliminated as columns that would not include pertinent information.
+Next, further layers and neurons were created, and finally, some of the hidden layers' sigmoid activation functions were applied.
+It is crucial to note that our second model fared the best with an accuracy of 72%, even if each iteration of the new NN is an overall improvement from the previous model.

 To decide on neuron number, arbitrary values were intially chosen and was primarily trial and error but unforunately could not reach 75% although progress is close.

 Summary
-Overall, this module highlights 1 important note when it comes to NN's.
-Too many additional changes aren't always good.
-The addition of sigmoid function greatly reduced our performance.
-To better improve this model, we should play around more with model 2 in terms of neuron numbers in each layer as it seems to have the most promising prediction.
-We can also consider removing other columns in affiliation and use case.
-Overall the model shows good promise and further optimizations can likely help reach the 75% thresh-hold
+With regard to NNs, this module emphasizes 1 key point.
+There can be a point where there are too many changes.
+Our performance was significantly lowered by the sigmoid function.
+We should experiment more with model 2, which appears to have the most promising prediction, in terms of the number of neurons in each layer in order to improve this model.
+The removal of additional affiliation and use case columns is another option.
+The model appears promising overall, and further improvements may enable it to pass the 75% threshold.